liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/04-creating-the-screenlet-class.markdown

 # Creating the Screenlet Class [](id=creating-the-screenlet-class)

-App developers primarily interact with the Screenlet class when using a Screenlet in their app.
+When using a Screenlet, app developers primarily interact with its Screenlet class.
 The Screenlet class can contain attributes for configuring the Screenlet's behavior, a reference to the Screenlet's View, methods for invoking interactor operations, and more.
 To app developers, the Screenlet class is like the driver's seat of a fine luxury automobile.
 All the controls are in just the right place, do exactly what they should, and make you feel like royalty on the road.
 Now it's your turn to craft this for the Get Guestbooks Screenlet.
-Don't worry, we promise you won't get a speeding ticket while you're eating your sandwich.
-And no, we're not done with ham-fisted puns yet.
+Don't worry, we promise you won't get a speeding ticket.

+You'll create the Screenlet class by using the following steps:

+1. Define the Screenlet's attributes.
+These are the XML attributes the app developer can set when inserting the Screenlet's XML.
+These attributes control aspects of the Screenlet's behavior.

+2. Create the Screenlet class.
+This class implements the Screenlet's functionality defined in the View, listener, and interactor.
+It also reads the attribute values and configures the Screenlet accordingly.

+First, you'll define the Get Guestbooks Screenlet's attributes.

 ## Defining Screenlet Attributes [](id=defining-screenlet-attributes)